shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_6/README.md

 23. If you create files in second linux machine will appear in both EC2 machines.

-**Note** - In EBS you are creating files in common shared location and anyone can access it from anywhere .
+**Note** - In EFS you are creating files in common shared location and anyone can access it from anywhere .